 It is estimated that more than 265,000 race fans attend the Cheltenham Festival every year.

-This year, the festivities begin with Champion Day on March 16, Tuesday, with seven races highlighted by the Champion Hurdle.
-Day 2, known as Ladies Day (March 17, Wednesday) is highlighted by The Champion Chase.
+This year, the festivities begin with Champion Day on March 14, Tuesday, with seven races highlighted by the Champion Hurdle Challenge Trophy.

 The history of the Cheltenham Festival can be traced from 1860 when the National Hunt Chase was first held at Market Harborough.